Rubber Plant Care: Stop Yellow Leaves & Root Rot (Ficus elastica)

 What I Learned

 Rubber plants are “easy” because they tolerate neglect — not because they tolerate overcare.
-The less I fussed over my plant, the better it did.
+The less I fussed, the better mine did.

 Common Problems and How to Fix Them

-Here’s a quick reference guide for diagnosing rubber plant issues:
+Here’s a quick reference for diagnosing rubber plant issues:

 Problem Likely Cause Solution